Medicaid & Medicare

 When using virtual delivery, providers will follow these guidelines: …

-• Providers need the consent of the beneficiary and the beneficiary’s parent or legal guardian (and their contact information) prior to initiating a telemedicine/telehealth service with the beneficiary if the beneficiary is 18 years old or under;
+• Providers need the consent of the beneficiary prior to initiating a virtual service with the beneficiary;

 • Beneficiary must be informed of all persons who are present and the role of each person;

-• Beneficiaries may refuse services delivered through telehealth
+• Beneficiary may refuse services delivered through virtual delivery

 READ LESS